Ethernet

 1. Go to CONFIG ETHERNET and enable Ethernet.

-2. Key Step: In PHY SOURCE CLK, select the clock source based on the board hardware (see PHY Clock Source Selection).
+2. In PHY SOURCE CLK, select the clock source based on the board hardware (see PHY Clock Source Selection).

-• If PHY uses an external crystal: Select CONFIG ETHERNET > Enable ETHERNET > internal xtal, save and exit.
+• PHY xtal: PHY clock is sourced from its own independent crystal.
+Select CONFIG ETHERNET > Enable ETHERNET > PHY xtal, save and exit.

 2. Pin and PHY Adaptation

-• If using a standard EVB, the SDK adapts to PHY RTL8201F by default.
+• If using a standard EVB, the SDK adapts to PHY RTL8201FR by default.
 Check the schematic and modify the ETHERNET_Pin_Grp index in ameba_intfcfg.c to select the ETHERNET_PAD[4][11] member used by the board.

 • If using a custom board or other PHY chips: